One for the Road (Devin the Dude album): Critical reception

-One for the Road was met with generally positive reviews from music critics.
-Oscar Pascual of San Francisco Chronicle said, "Devin The Dude has always won us over with his chill beats, effortless flow, and affinity for smoking weed.
-Not much has changed in his latest album, One For The Road, and that’s a good thing.
-The disc is packed with smoke-out anthems like "I’m Just Gettin’ Blowed" while also grounding us with life issues like his relationship problems in the song "Probably Should Have".
-Andrew Gretchko of HipHopDX also gave the album a positive review saying, "While One For The Road’s primarily down-tempo beats help showcase Devin’s latest twist in subject matter, they also put too much of the album’s focus on his lyrics, lacking the kind of complexity (or heavy bass) that would win over some fans before his raps even began.
-The result is an album filled with the type of laid-back, lackluster production suited for a long drive on the open road."
+One for the Road was met with generally favorable reviews from music critics.
+AllMusic's David Jeffries gave the album a positive 3.5 out of 5 stars, calling it another Devin the Dude's "album about smoking weed".
+Grant Jones of RapReviews called it "definitely a grown-up piece of hip hop, particularly when it comes to the choice of production", suggesting listeners would "enjoy One for the Road regardless of intoxicant".
+Andrew Gretchko of HipHopDX wrote: "while One for the Road's primarily down-tempo beats help showcase Devin's latest twist in subject matter, they also put too much of the album's focus on his lyrics, lacking the kind of complexity (or heavy bass) that would win over some fans before his raps even began.
+The result is an album filled with the type of laid-back, lackluster production suited for a long drive on the open road".

-RAJ of Uproxx's Smoking Section gave the album a positive review saying, "For decades, Devin the Dude’s been hammering out delicious, smokey rhymes to sit back and ride to, and One For The Road doesn’t deviate from the formula.
-The highs include the weed anthem “I’m Just Getting Blowed,” and continue through the lush lead single, “Probably Should Have,” as Devin woefully laments past relationships gone wrong.
-However, because of this formula, the album winds up missing any distinctive or unique elements to set it apart from the rest of the Hip-Hop landscape.
-It ain’t broke, but it's nothing new–for better or worse."
-Timothy Goldrick of Iowa State Daily said, "production is less than desirable throughout the album.
-Loud synthesizers overshadow many songs, while others are messy and rushed.

-For Devin the Dude’s reincarnation to be as successful as planned, he could have gone with some nice relaxed West-coast beats, but instead he tried to hit the home run.
-Devin has songs that function well on their own, but the lack of cohesion is still evident."
+In his mixed review for Iowa State Daily, Timothy Goldrick noted the "production is less than desirable throughout the album.
+Loud synthesizers overshadow many songs, while others are messy and rushed", he continued: "for Devin the Dude's reincarnation to be as successful as planned, he could have gone with some nice relaxed West-coast beats, but instead he tried to hit the home run.
+Devin has songs that function well on their own, but the lack of cohesion is still evident".